AIAScience/mflux-ai-tutorials/model-serving/content.md

 ```

-## Serve model with MLFlow
+### Serve model with MLFlow
-Instead of building a flask app, we can deploy the model as REST API server using MLFlow.
+Instead of building a flask app, we can deploy the model as a REST API server using MLFlow.
 The command  ```mlflow models serve -m  model-uri -p port  -h host``` will
 serve a model as a REST API.
 We will run this command inside a docker container.

 Make a file called serve.py and paste the following in the file: